 (A) The Cup of Suffering and You

 Separation from God is the ultimate penalty for sin, (Genesis 3:23-24).
 Since Jesus suffered man is not deprived of God’s presence anymore, (Matthew 27:51).
-Tonight, if any of you wish to know God in a personal level, believe the fact that you are accepted in the eyes of God because Christ suffered separation from God on your behalf.
+Tonight, if any of you wish to know God on a personal level, believe the fact that you are accepted in the eyes of God because Christ suffered separation from God on your behalf.

 Jesus didn’t ask God to change the situation and God answered Jesus’ prayer in a different manner.
 Very often our prayers are focused on changing the situation which isn’t wrong.
 However, there are times that we must discern God’s will in our situation and allow him to change us instead so that God will be glorified.

 (B) The Cup of Compromise and You

-Every day we are presented with the options to compromise or obey God.
+Every day we are presented with the option to compromise or obey God.
 We cannot do both, (Matthew 6:24).
 We must carefully evaluate our options using God’s word before we finalize our decisions.

 (C) The Cup of Salvation and You